Skip to main content

 Thank you to all of our witnesses for being here to answer our questions.

-I'm aware that the range of questions you can answer is fairly circumscribed, and a lot of the questions that the committee has are really questions for the and for the government, so I'll try to keep my questions within the bounds of your responsibilities.
+I'm aware that the range of questions you can answer is fairly circumscribed, and a lot of the questions that the committee has are really questions for the minister and for the government, so I'll try to keep my questions within the bounds of your responsibilities.

 I noticed, Mr. Robitaille, that in your presentation there was no mention of labour, no mention of the people who currently work for Via Rail on the corridor.
-I know that the made some vague commitments about the role of working people in the HFR project.
+I know that the previous minister made some vague commitments about the role of working people in the HFR project.
 I looked through the call for expressions of interest and saw one little vague line in there that said something about how the proponents will be asked to detail their strategy for labour, or something along those lines—I don't have it in front of me.
 It did not reflect a commitment to ensure that the unionized labour who currently work on the train will be working on the train when the HFR is built.

 Could you lay out, in some detail, what your discussions with labour have been and what the current commitment of HFR is to working folks who belong to unions like Unifor and currently play really important roles in getting people up and down the corridor?